maxviazov/Spring-Frameworks-/HTTP-2-support.md

 ### Undertow

 With Undertow 1.3, developers needed to use [Jetty's ALPN Agent](https://github.com/jetty-project/jetty-alpn-agent) to run their server with ALPN support.
 As of Undertow 1.4, you can enable HTTP/2 support with a single option (see [reference documentation](http://undertow.io/undertow-docs/undertow-docs-1.4.0/index.html#http2-listener)).

+### Reactor Netty

+As of Spring Framework 5.1 (Reactor Netty 0.8), this server supports as well HTTP/2.
+JDK9+ deployments will support that protocol without specific infrastructure changes.

+For JDK 8 environments, or for optimal runtime performance, this server also supports HTTP/2 with native libraries.
+To enable that, your application needs to have an additional dependency.

+Spring Boot manages the version for the `io.netty:netty-tcnative-boringssl-static` "uber jar", containing native libraries for all platforms.
+Developers can choose to import only the required dependendencies using a classifier (see the [Netty official documentation](http://netty.io/wiki/forked-tomcat-native.html)).